stanislaw/SoftwareDesignHeuristics/README.md

 accelerating on what made a transition from Spring to Summer possible.

 Autumn is already a company with legacy.
 The source of income is known and stabilized.
 The responsibilities are defined.
-Less or none people are busy with defining a product anymore but more people are busy with the optimization: improving product, doing sales and increasing revenues.
+Less or no people are busy with defining a product anymore but more people are busy with the optimization: improving product, doing sales and increasing revenues.